hkingravi/FunctionObservers/README.md

 In all of these scenarios, there are some commonalities:

 1. *Modeling*: building a predictive model of the process in play.
-The following image shows and example of inferring mean ocean surface temperature from AVVHR satellite data, at a given day: the full algorithm would build a model of how these temperatures will change over time.
+The following image shows an example of inferring mean ocean surface temperature from AVVHR satellite data, at a given day: the full algorithm would build a model of how these temperatures will change over time.
 <p align="center">